William Carey (missionary): Late Indian period

+Statue of William Carey inside Agri Horticultural Society of India Garden at Alipore, Kolkata, India.

 In 1818, the mission founded Serampore College to train indigenous ministers for the growing church and to provide education in the arts and sciences to anyone regardless of caste or country.
 Frederick VI, King of Denmark, granted a royal charter in 1827 that made the college a degree-granting institution, the first in Asia.

 In 1820 Carey founded the Agri Horticultural Society of India at Alipore, Calcutta, supporting his enthusiasm for botany.
 When William Roxburgh went on leave, Carey was entrusted to maintain the Botanical Garden at Calcutta.
 The genus Careya was named after him.

 Carey's second wife, Charlotte, died in 1821, followed by his eldest son Felix.
 In 1823 he married a third time, to a widow named Grace Hughes.

 Internal dissent and resentment was growing within the Missionary Society as its numbers grew, the older missionaries died, and they were replaced by less experienced men.
 Some new missionaries arrived who were not willing to live in the communal fashion that had developed, one going so far as to demand "a separate house, stable and servants".
 Unused to the rigorous work ethic of Carey, Ward, and Marshman, the new missionaries thought their seniors - particularly Marshman - to be dictatorial, assigning them work not to their liking.

 Andrew Fuller, who had been secretary of the Society in England, had died in 1815, and his successor, John Dyer, was a bureaucrat who attempted to reorganise the Society along business lines and manage every detail of the Serampore mission from England.
 Their differences proved to be irreconcilable, and Carey formally severed ties with the missionary society he had founded, leaving the mission property and moving onto the college grounds.
 He lived a quiet life until his death in 1834, revising his Bengali Bible, preaching, and teaching students.
 The couch on which he died, on 9 June 1834, is now housed at Regent's Park College, the Baptist hall of the University of Oxford.